kennedy0/aseprite-colorize/README.md

   - Redmean: Colors are matched with weight given to the red and blue components depending on the average amount of red in both colors.
   - Delta E: Colors are matched using the closest human-perceptible color.
 - Bit Depth: The bit depth used when calculating the color.
-  - 8-bit: Color distance is calculated with full 8-bit color.
+  - 8-bit: Color distance is calculated with full 8-bit colors.
-  - 5-bit: Color distance is calculated with reduce 5-bit colors.
+  - 5-bit: Color distance is calculated with reduced 5-bit colors.
 This is the bit depth used natively when Aseprite converts from RGB to Indexed color mode.

 ## Grayscale Mode